JeffersonBe/Watson-TP-Product-Finder/README.md

 # Team 3
 (My awesome team) has choose to create an app using IBM Bluemix and using Watson Visual Recognition capabilities to create an app.

+# Getting Started (Xcode 8.0.2 / Swift 3)
+1. Run the command at the root: Swift Build
+2. Change the variable with: let WatsonAPIKey = ""

 # Possibles improvements
 I had to make some sacrifices in order to have an app up and running.